Home » Raising Alpacas » What to Know About Alpaca Shearing

 Why Alpaca Fiber is So Valuable

 At this point, you might be wondering why there is all this fuss about the alpaca fiber.
 And you would be correct in questioning this process.
-We tend to treat the alpaca fiber like it is gold because it is the harvest of the farm.
+We tend to treat the alpaca fiber like it is gold because it is the harvest of our farm.

 Alpaca fiber doesn’t have the full demand it should in the United States and this is because most Americans are unaware of the value it offers.
 But I’m hoping the world’s newfound love of alpacas and llamas will help more Americans see the value of this wonderful wool.